 While some tasks like MK2 (NIAH MultiKey 2) and NQA (NarrativeQA) show slightly lower performance compared to leading baselines, the overall consistency and high scores across multiple complex tasks underscore the effectiveness of our approach.
 These results affirm the potential of our method in addressing long-context language understanding challenges.

-We further evaluate the proposed method on two backbone models: LLaMA-3-8B-1M~\citep{gradientlongcontextllama3} and Qwen2.5-7B-Instruct~\citep{qwen2.5}, using the same configuration of rank \(r=16\), top-\(k=256\) (6.25\% of 4K), and 16 lite tokens on a subset of RULER-4K.
-As shown in Table~\ref{tab:compare_llama_qwen_subset_ruler-4k}, our method consist the performance of both models.
+The proposed method is further evaluated on two backbone models: LLaMA-3-8B-1M~\citep{gradientlongcontextllama3} and Qwen2.5-7B-Instruct~\citep{qwen2.5}, using the same configuration of rank \(r=16\), top-\(k=256\) (6.25\% of 4K), and 16 lite tokens on a subset of RULER-4K.
+As shown in Table~\ref{tab:compare_llama_qwen_subset_ruler-4k}, our method consists the performance of both models.